MEG visual tutorial: Single subject (BIDS)

 However, we recommend you always review manually some of the pre-processing steps (selection of the bad segments and bad channels, SSP/ICA components).
 Do not trust blindly any fully automated cleaning procedure.

 You should note that this is not the result of a fully automated procedure.
 The bad channels were identified manually and are defined for each run in the script.
-The bad segments were detected automatically, confirmed manually for each run and saved in external files distributed with the Brainstorm package sample_group_freesurfer.zip (sample_group/brainstorm/bad_segments/*.mat).
+The bad segments were detected automatically, confirmed manually for each run and saved in external files, then exported as text ans copied at the end of this script.

 All the process calls (bst_process) were generated automatically using with the script generator (menu Generate .m script in the pipeline editor).
 Everything else was added manually (loops, bad channels, file copies).